oma-rivera/genkiclean-vending-analytics/README.md

 How can data help optimize a vending machine business?

 This project analyzes real sales data to understand performance patterns and drive better business decisions.

+## Business Context

+GenkiClean operates a vending machine network as a direct-to-consumer sales channel for cleaning products.
+This project analyzes sales behavior to support expansion, location selection, and performance optimization.

 ## Problem